markhuberty/markhuberty.github.com/publications.md

 ### Dissertation

-My dissertation analyzes the political economy of climate change mitigation, with an emphasis on the dynamics of a low-emissions energy systems transformation.
-I demonstrate that serious emissions reduction requires the transformation, rather than modification, of modern energy systems.
-Building on that, I show that energy systems transformation has a unique logic that compounds the difficulty of long-term emissions reduction when pursued in isolation.

-But I also suggest that the technical and economic structure of the energy system may permit patterns of issue linkage that enable policymakers to connect long-term emissions reduction to shorter-term policy goals that deliver immediate and tangible benefits in domains like energy security or competitiveness.
-Those benefits can help insulate policy from political resistance by losers from climate change mitigation, and generate new interests supportive of policy continuity.
-I argue that this pattern will mean that successful climate policy will come to look more like industrial policy than environmental policy; will include emissions pricing as only one of a multitude of policy instruments; and will be as nationally idiosyncratic as the energy systems that it must transform.
+My dissertation asks why anyone has succeeded at doing anything at all to combat climate change.
+The combination of radical technological change, large costs, and distant and diffuse benefits, should make the politics of climate policy intractable.
+But we see a variety of activity--in Europe, in some U.S. states, and elsewhere.

+I show that policymakers have succeeded by yoking support for climate change to tangible benefits created by transforming today's fossil fuel-based energy systems.
+Renewable energy itself offers few obvious improvements over fossil fuels.
+But adopting it may require other changes--to the power grid, or energy markets, or industrial structure--that make us better off immediately.
+Delivering these benefits can help generate support for policy, and insulate it from attacks by those who'd prefer inaction.
+Hence successful climate policy won't look like some "optimal" carbon price.
+Instead, we should expect messy, perhaps circuitous, but ultimately politically stable industrial policies to prevail.

 ### Publications